 The orbit on which a satellite is placed is dependent on the satellite’s mission, but the most common orbit for smallsats is Low Earth Orbit (LEO).

-Satellites in LEO have altitudes as high as a couple thousand kilometers.
-This proximity to the Earth provides a handful of advantages, including better positioning for capturing images, contacting the satellite, and allowing for a more straightforward deorbit process (the atmospheric drag that pulls the satellite into the atmosphere, causing it to burn up).
-One complete orbit in LEO takes about 90 minutes
+The popular LEO has an altitude somewhere between 160-320 kilometers above the Earth – a relatively low altitude.
+Its proximity to the Earth provides a handful of advantages, including better positioning for capturing images, contacting the satellite, and allowing for a more straightforward deorbit process (the atmospheric drag that pulls the satellite into the atmosphere, causing it to burn up).
+One complete orbit in LEO takes about 90 minutes.

 Another key advantage to LEO is the availability of launches from Earth.
 As a common orbital destination, there are typically more launches available, which is helpful when trying to launch a large number of satellites for a constellation.